 That about covers what the jamstik+ controller itself has to offer.
 Like many MIDI controllers, they don’t do too much (if anything) on their own.
 However, when paired with a piece of software, it opens a whole world of possibilities.

-I wanted to do a quick unboxing and show a couple of picture of what comes with a jamstik+.
-The jamstik+ packaging is very well put together, compact, and provides you with the essential information to get your jamstik+ up and running fast.
+I wanted to do a quick unboxing and show a couple of pictures of what comes with a Jamstik.
+The Jamstik packaging is very well put together, compact, and provides you with the essential information to get your Jamstik up and running fast.

 Inside the box, you’ll find a few items.
 These include:

-- A carrying case (if you purchase it)
+- A carrying case and add-on body (if you purchase it)

 - A strap